ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x20 Response type (Put/delete reponse)] [1 byte Response code]
 * Frame 1 (Only present if response code indicates an error): NUL-terminated error string, UTF-8 encoded

-Response codes:
+Response codes (lower byte counts!):
 * 0x00 Acknowledge (Only acknowledges that the request has been received)
+* 0x01 Protocol error, found key frame without value frame (implies Frame 1 being existing)
-* 0x10 Error while processing request (implies Frame 1 being existing)
+* 0x02 Database error while processing request (implies Frame 1 being existing)
+* 0x10 Protocol error, unspecified

+If the 0x10 bit is set, the server signals that the write has been applied partially and can't be rolled back automatically.
+If the 0x10 bit is unset, the server signals none of the updates was applied because of an automatic batch rollback.

-Note: If not using PARTSYNC or FULLSYNC flags, the server will send a non-error acknowledge code
+Note: If not using PARTSYNC flag, the server will always send a non-error acknowledge code, because processing has not started when the reply is sent.

 -------------------------------